 Employee-centric thinking describes operating in a way that puts the employee experience front and centre.
 When we think about the processes that inform our working lives, they tend to be organisation-centric.
 Rankings are produced primarily for the benefit of the business, not the person.
 Appraisals which end with a neat number in a box may go on to provide a bonus or pay rise, but the exercise has been carried out so the business can fulfil a process rather than develop a person.
 But the tide is turning, and we expect “employee-centric” to be an ever more prominent issue in the months (and years) to come.
 Is it a performance management trend?
 We’d argue its a wider business trend, but — in the HR world — we’re uniquely placed to make it happen.

 Those were our performance management trends for 2020.
-You can download our definitive look at the state of performance management in in 2019 here.
+You can download our definitive look at the state of performance management in in 2019 in our UK Performance Management Report.